tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### 11. Students Do: Asymmetric Encryption (10 min)

-Students will get into groups of two people, they will encrypt and decrypt messages between each other using asymmetric encryption instead of symmetric.
+Students will get into groups of two people, and they will encrypt and decrypt messages between each other using asymmetric encryption instead of symmetric.

 Have TAs circulate and ensure that students are successfully encrypting and decrypting each other's messages.